Symphony No. 3 (Elgar/Payne): II. Scherzo: Allegretto

+III.
+Adagio solenne

-Elgar wrote that the opening bars of the slow movement would "open some vast bronze doors into something strangely unfamiliar".
+Elgar wrote that the opening bars of the slow movement would "open some vast bronze doors into something strangely unfamiliar."
 The first main theme is elegiac, the D major second subject offering gentler contrast.
 The recapitulation emphasises the brooding first theme, and the movement ends with a single solo viola note, marked fine; "this is the end", Elgar said of this phrase.